Data Protection and Privacy Statement

 We may be relied upon to provide personal information to the Emergency Services or other agencies in order for them to save a life or where an imminent or potential threat to life exists.
 We will disclose information to these agencies under these circumstances.

-Stockton Riverside College may collect your personal information. .
+Education Training Collective may collect your personal information.

-The methods we use (electronic form, application form, enrolment form, etc) will inform users at the point of data collection that they are submitting personal information to the College.
+The methods we use (electronic form, application form, enrolment form, CCTV, video conferencing, etc) will inform users at the point of data collection that they are submitting personal information to us.
 When personal information is collected, we will provide the reason for collecting the information and how the information will be used.